 Texture and a close connection to the physical land of its origin are important elements of my work.
 I use combinations of hand building and throwing with slips, glazes and firing techniques to achieve this.

-The views are immense.
-There is a sense of being completely immersed in landscape with little middle ground to focus on until one sees the close up detail; jewel-like colours of mosses and lichens, the absolute darkness of a peat bank.
-These two elements, monumental mass and close detail, which texture my work are as a result of living here; like taking a stone in my hands and feeling the form and weight of the mountain in it.
-Sometimes this takes a functional form, of a jug or a bowl passed from hand to hand, sometimes it is pebble-like, to be held.
+My work is influenced by the powerful landscape of the Isle of Skye where I have lived for 18 years.
+The views are immense; there is a sense of being immersed in landscape with little middle ground to focus on between the hills and the close up detail; jewel-like colours of mosses and lichens, the absolute darkness of a peat bank.
+These elements, of monumental mass and close detail, which texture my work are strengthened and informed by living here.

 Hand built and thrown, raku fired earthenware and wood fired stoneware.

 Bircham Gallery, Norfolk www.birchamgallery.co.uk